The Role of Symmetry in Optimizing Overparameterized Networks: Discussion

 There is an old idea in machine learning that generalizing minima are wide \citep{hochreiter1997flat}.
-However, considering parameter space symmetries it is clear this picture is incomplete: using symmetry transformations we can construct narrow minima that generalize \cite{dinh2017sharp}.
-A more plausible explanation supported by our findings is that the implication is in the other direction: wide minima represent simpler functions and simpler functions generalize.
-This suggests the wonderful coincidence of deep learning is these generalizing minima also happen to be favored by our optimization process.
+However, considering parameter space symmetries it is clear this picture is incomplete \citep{dinh2017sharp}: using symmetry transformations we can construct narrow minima that generalize.
+A more plausible explanation is that the implication is in the other direction: wide minima represent simpler functions and simpler functions generalize.
+This suggests the wonderful coincidence of deep learning is that these generalizing minima also happen to be favored by our optimization process.